estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's see the TalksExplorer.
 The Talks client component has a search, is receiving the talks promise.
 Suspending with a fallback.
 - Next, let's animate the grid entering the view.
 - View trans have 4 triggers based on how a view trans component behaves in a transition: enter, exit, update, and share.
 - Add enter exit on grid.
+Move key to transition.
 - Triggered when viewtrans component is added and removed from the dom.
 This is custom animations that I've added to my css file like this.
 - Exit on suspense!
 Animates down and the list goes up.
 Removed from the DOM.
 - How about these list items, they are not animating.
 There is no transition or deffered update on this search.